wazuh/wazuh-documentation/source/user-manual/agents/key-request.rst

 Input
 -----

-If the ``socket`` tag is not specified in the configuration block, the key request module will call the executable with the following parameters, depending on the fetching type:
+If the ``socket`` tag is not specified in the configuration block, the key request feature calls the executable with the following parameters, depending on the fetching type:

 - Fetch agent information by ID
 - Fetch agent information by IP

-When polling by ID, the manager will retrieve the agent key by querying its ID.
-So the input parameters that the program will receive are as the following:
+When polling by ID, the manager retrieves the agent key by querying its ID.
+The input parameters that the program receives are as the following:

 ::

   ./agent_key_request.py id 001

-When fetching by IP address, the manager will retrieve the agent key by querying his IP address.
-So the input parameters that the program will receive are as the following:
+When fetching by IP address, the manager retrieves the agent key by querying his IP address.
+The input parameters that the program receives are as the following:

 ::